Lerg/docs/docs/content/plugin/qrscanner/show.md

 _[String](https://docs.coronalabs.com/api/type/String.html)._ Filter regular expression.
 If present, all codes will be tested against the provided regular expression for a match.
 Only a matched code will be captured.
 This option can greatly reduce false triggerings or it can be used to scan only certain codes.
 For example to match a web URL you can use `'^https?://.*'`.

 ### symbols ~^(optional)^~
 _[Array](https://docs.coronalabs.com/api/type/Array.html) of [strings](https://docs.coronalabs.com/api/type/String.html)._ A list of all types of visual codes to search.
 Default is `'qr'`.
-See belowe for all supported types.
+See below for all supported types.

 ### mask ~^(optional)^~
 _[Table](https://docs.coronalabs.com/api/type/Table.html)._ Mask options.
 Mask is used to limit the scanning area of a camera.
 See below for details.